 OK, so maybe the job description should be a bit more involved than that.
 You see, Casteel is a professional underwater pet photographer, and he's done quite well for himself thanks to his talent, drive and the sheer viral value of his images!
 In his 2012 photo book "Underwater Dogs," the New York- and California-based animal lover uncovers the adorably hilarious facial expressions of exuberant pooches plunging into the water.

 Check out some of these sensational photos, along with an interview of Casteel, who touches on what it's like to have such a downright awesome job.
-You can purchase a copy of the book online from Barnes and Noble and Indiebound.

 And if you think these images are cute, then you'll be ecstatic to learn that a sequel — "Underwater Puppies" (that's right ... puppies!) — is scheduled to be released in September.
 Follow Casteel on Instagram and Facebook for more updates!

 MNN: Tell us a little bit about your path to becoming a photographer.

 Seth Casteel: Back in 2007, I was working in advertising at Sony Pictures Entertainment.
 Some friends of mine found a litter of homeless kittens on the studio lot and needed to find them homes, so I volunteered to take a few pictures of them in hopes to attract attention.
 We snuck the kittens into an executive's office during lunch and took a few snapshots of the kittens playing around on the furniture.
 The photos were sent out through the Sony network and 24 hours later they were all adopted.
 A few weeks later, we found another litter — more pictures, more adoptions!
 I was super excited about the impact one picture could make for a little kitten, so I began volunteering at local animal shelters photographing both dogs and cats.
 This volunteer work eventually led to a small-time gig as a lifestyle pet photographer.

 What led you to focus specifically on pets?